 The lower mainland real estate market reports give you live market updates.
 Pick a city above to see their report!

-Currently 88% of the Attached Markets are increasing at a fast pace in Greater Vancouver (51 of 58 Markets).
-We continue to analyze and provide 97 individual City's Home Price Indexes to supply you the MOST ACCURATE Market Trends every 2 weeks.
-Please contact us for your own Market Value Update with an in depth Analysis and Forecast in your Local Market Area and more specifically - Your Neighbourhood.
+Currently, all the Condo Markets are seeing higher sales prices across the Greater Vancouver (Lower Mainland) (30 Markets).
+We are forecasting a continued Seller's Market in the Condo Markets for the following months.
+86% of the Townhouse Markets are currently increasing (24 out of 28 Markets); there is a Notable difference between the top 50% of the attached markets which are stabilizing over the much stronger bottom 50% of the markets which can see multiple offers.
+We analyze and provide 97 individual City's Home Price Indexes to supply you the MOST ACCURATE Market Trends every 2 weeks.
+Please contact us for your own Market Value Update with an in-depth Analysis and Forecast in your Local Market Area and more specifically - Your Neighbourhood.

 by Vancouver Market Reports.

 Which Real Estate Markets are Going Up or Down Next?

 You can follow the Market Money move from the West to the East every 2 weeks.
 Need a lesson Call 778-374-3744?

 Trying to do the math?
 STR Lesson MTI Lesson

 Now do compare the %SOLD rates to last year below!
 Archive